Welcome to the Y6 webpage

-This half term our Cornerstones topic is ID.
+This half term our Cornerstones topic is 'Tomorrow's World.'

 Y6 Topics to be covered this year

-We expect children to read at least three times a week; reading journals are checked every Friday.
+We expect children to read at least three times a week; reading records are checked every Friday but should be brought into school everyday.
 The children are working towards Reading Star certificates for a commitment to reading.
 Reading is an essential part of the curriculum and opens up many other curriculum areas for the children.
-The children have new reading record books that have replaced the organisers so please ensure that these are brought into school everyday.

 Look out for the weekly spellings sheet that will come home on Friday – children will practise these at school and will complete a spell check on Thursday.